UEFA Futsal Champions League elite round: Anderlecht, Benfica, Palma, Sporting into finals

 Group A Live now

 Sporting beat both Loznica-Grad and Uragan 4-2 to lead the group with a game to go.
-But they are not through yet as their Saturday opponents Città di Eboli beat the Serbian champions 2-0 to bounce back from losing to Uragan but Sporting beat the Italian side 5-0 to book another finals slot.
+But they were not through yet as their Saturday opponents Città di Eboli beat the Serbian champions 2-0 to bounce back from losing to Uragan.
+In the crucial final game, Sporting beat the Italian side 5-0 to book another finals slot.

 Group B Live now